Bohdan96/Terraform-Ansible-Docker/README.md

-# Terraform-Ansible-Docker
-Via terrraform run ansible that up docker with nginx image
+Via terrraform setup 2 servers on AWS, run ansible that up docker with nginx image.

 To run this project you needs: